modernben/forge-docs/1.0/resources/databases.md

 1. Re-create the server, but this time selecting your required database server too.
 2. Maintaining a custom database server.
 In this case, Forge will not be able to manage users or databases for you.

-## Creating a Database

-You can create a new database through the Forge dashboard by clicking on to the server detail page and clicking **Database** in the sidebar.
-By default, you only need to enter the name of your new database.
-The `forge` user will be able to access the database automatically.

-## Create a Database User

-You can create extra database users through the Forge dashboard.
-To do so, you'll need to provide the username, password and also select the databases that the new user can access.

 ## Changing the Root / Forge Database Password

 To reset the `forge` database user password, you may use the password reset functionality.